-The material recovered from the Plakias survey in south Crete, which was an island throughout the Pleistocene, is claimed to have Acheulean affinities and a Middle Pleistocene date (Strasser et al. 2010; Runnels 2014a).
+The material recovered from the Plakias survey in south Crete, which was an island throughout the Pleistocene, is claimed to have Acheulean affinities and a Middle Pleistocene date (Strasser et al. 2010; Runnels 2014).
 As such it has been interpreted as evidence for early hominin long-distance sea crossings.
-However, the dating, the cultural affinities and the associated palaeogeography that would support long-distance sea-voyaging remain a matter of ongoing debate requiring further investigation (e.g. Broodbank 2014; Galanidou 2014a; Leppard 2014; Phoca-Cosmetatou & Rabett 2014; Runnels 2014; Howitt-Marshall & Runnels 2016).
+However, the dating, the cultural affinities and the associated palaeogeography that would support long-distance sea-voyaging remain a matter of ongoing debate requiring further investigation (e.g., Broodbank 2014; Galanidou 2014a; Leppard 2014; Phoca-Cosmetatou & Rabett 2014; Runnels 2014; Howitt-Marshall & Runnels 2016).